-Dana Gas Egypt (DGE) has been operating in Egypt since 2007, where it has focused on developing and providing natural gas and gas liquids, including condensate and liquified petroleum gas (LPG).
+Dana Gas Egypt (DGE) has been operating in Egypt since 2007, focusing on the development and production of natural gas and gas liquids, including condensate and liquified petroleum gas (LPG).
 Since entering Egypt, DGE has become the nation’s fifth largest gas producer.

 Over the years, the Company has invested over US$2 billion in Egypt and created over US$10 billion in value for the Egyptian economy.
 This value was generated not only through gas condensates and LPG sales, but also through the broader economic impact of direct and indirect job creation.